 I. Purpose and Eligibility for the Caregiver’s Affidavit

 - Students shall qualify as district residents if they reside full-time, 7 days a week, 24 hours a day, including periods of school recess and vacation, in the home of a caregiving adult within district boundaries.
 Proof of district residency shall be required as part of the enrollment process as noted below.

-- Students must be currently living with the caregiver full-time to be eligible for enrollment under this procedure.
+- The STUDENT, PARENT/GUARDIAN and CAREGIVER must meet with District staff.
+Students must be currently living with the caregiver full-time to be eligible for enrollment under this procedure.